kean/DFImageManager/README.md

 - `DFImageManager/UI` - UI components
 - `DFImageManager/NSURLSession` - basic networking on top of NSURLSession
 - `DFImageManager/PhotosKit` - Photos Framework support
-- `DFImageManager/Extensions` - extensions that include composite tasks and more

 There are three more optional subspecs:
 - `DFImageManager/AFNetworking` - replaces networking stack with [AFNetworking](https://github.com/AFNetworking/AFNetworking)